ENSCO: History

 The company was established by Dr. Paul W. Broome in 1969.

 In 1970, ENSCO won their first contract from the FRA to provide research and track inspection systems for maintenance and safety.

 In 1976, ENSCO began conducting highway safety research into lighting, signs, barriers, and pavement, including operating a full-scale crash test facility for the Federal Highway Administration.

 In 1982, Francesco A. Calabrese became president of the company.

 In 1983, ENSCO opened offices in Owego, NY, focused on providing software services, including design, development, documentation, and testing for military and commercial standards.

 In 1989, ENSCO began supporting the United States’ Eastern Launch Range, providing independent evaluations of mission-critical software for successful launches and to protect life.

 In 1992, NASA selected ENSCO to provide research on the impact of weather on ground operations, launch, and landing of space shuttles.

-In 1992, ENSCO created a state-of-the-art grading and inspection system that automated the inspection of everything from lumber and baggage to food and weapons.
+In 1992, ENSCO created a grading and inspection system that automated the inspection of everything from lumber and baggage to food and weapons.

 In 1995, The American Railway Engineering Association approved ENSCO’s Gage Restraint Measurement System as the only system that met standards for use of technology in railroad inspection.

 In 1996, ENSCO began exploring techniques for tracking and location that did not rely on GPS receivers.

 In 1996, ENSCO created a first-of-its-kind early warning system to protect against chemical, biological, radiological, and nuclear attacks.

 In 1997, Broome retired as chief executive officer of the company.

-In 1998, ENSCO developed solutions for improved manufacturing and flight control using customer and commercially available tools.
+In 1998, ENSCO developed devices for improved manufacturing and flight control using customer and commercially available tools.

 In 2005, the company was hired by United Airlines to generate weather forecasts.

 Also in 2005, the company opened an office in Watervliet, New York.

 In 2011, the company opened an office in Montreal, its first international operation, to service the avionics market.